 Initial Enrollment Period

 This is the period when you’re first eligible to enroll in a Medicare Advantage plan, and usually takes place at the same time as your Initial Enrollment Period for Original Medicare.
-It starts three months before you have both Medicare Part A and Part B and live in the service area of a Medicare Advantage plan.
+It starts three months before you turn 65 and ends three months after your 65th birthday.
+To enroll in a Medicare Advantage plan you must have both Medicare Parts A and B and live within the service area of a Medicare Advantage plan.

 Medicare open enrollment and election periods